NetSPI/PowerUpSQL/.github/ISSUE_TEMPLATE.md

 **What is the expected behavior?**

-**Which versions of Powershell and which OS are affected by this issue?
+**Which versions of Powershell, OS, or SQL Server are affected by this issue?
 Did this work in previous versions of our scripts?**